-A. General Policy
+A. GENERAL POLICY

 - 1. An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
-Accordingly, the University has developed standards of behavior pertaining to students and to student organizations. - 2.
+Accordingly, the University has developed standards of behavior pertaining to students and student organizations. - 2.
 Students and student organizations are subject to disciplinary action according to the provisions of the Student Code and/or any other applicable University rules or regulations. - 3.
-Each student is responsible to become familiar with the various regulations of the University and meet the various requirements outlined below.
+Each student is responsible for becoming familiar with the various regulations of the University and meeting the various requirements outlined below.
 Written policies are described in University publications such as this Handbook and the Schools' individual catalogs.
-Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including dismissal or expulsion, as may be deemed appropriate for failure to abide by such rules and regulations. - 4.
-Each student is responsible for his/her own integrity, and is likewise responsible for reporting possible violations of this Student Code by other students.
+Each student, in accepting admission, indicates a willingness to subscribe to and be governed by the rules and regulations of University officials to take such disciplinary action, including suspension, dismissal, or expulsion, as may be deemed appropriate for failure to abide by such rules and regulations. - 4.
+Each student is responsible for their own integrity, and is likewise responsible for reporting possible violations of this Student Code by other students.
 Faculty and staff are also responsible for reporting violations.

-B. Disciplinary Jurisdiction
+B. DISCIPLINARY JURISDICTION

-- 1. The Student Code shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the professional and ethical standards of each school to which he/she is enrolled and/or the missions of the University and/or pursuit of its objectives.
-On a case-by-case basis, the Dean and his/her designee of each respective School, in his or her sole discretion, shall determine whether the Student Code should be applied to conduct occurring off premises. - 2.
-All students are expected to comply with the professional and ethical standards of each school to which he/she is enrolled and/or the mission of the University.
+- The Student Code shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the professional and ethical standards of each school to which a student is enrolled and/or the missions of the University and/or pursuit of its objectives.
+On a case-by-case basis, the Dean and their designee of each respective School, in their sole discretion, shall determine whether the Student Code should be applied to conduct occurring off premises. - 2.
+All students are expected to comply with the professional and ethical standards of each school to which they are enrolled and the TTUHSC Student Code.
 Such compliance shall be implicit upon accepting admission to the University.
-Each student shall be responsible for his/her conduct from the time of the application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
+Each student shall be responsible for their conduct from the time of the application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 The Student Code shall apply to persons who withdraw after alleged violation of the Code, who are not officially enrolled for a particular term but who have a continuing relationship with the University, or who have been notified of their acceptance.